WHO HIV and infant feeding technical consultation

-Held on behalf of the Inter-agency Task Team (IATT) on Prevention of HIV infections in pregnant women, mothers and their infants
+The consultation was held on behalf of the Inter-agency Task Team (IATT) on Prevention of HIV infections in pregnant women, mothers and their infants.

 Researchers, programme implementers, infant feeding experts, representatives of the Inter-Agency Task Team on prevention of HIV infections in pregnant women, mothers and their children, UN agencies, the WHO Regional Office for Africa and six WHO headquarters departments gathered in Geneva from October 25-27.
 They met to review the substantial body of new evidence and experience regarding HIV and infant feeding that has been accumulating since a previous technical consultation in October 2000, and since the Glion and Abuja calls to action on the prevention of mother-to-child transmission of HIV.